 This model is becoming increasingly popular with european renters and Road Bear RV moved from having only 10 of these in 2016 when they were introduced to 50 in 2017.

 Similar in design with a permanent queen bed at the back and another over the drivers cab, the only real difference is a bit more space, the dinette and the engine as this model moves in to the V8/V10 category.
 This model has a dinette that wraps around at both ends making the bench seat C shaped rather than L shaped as in the smaller model.
 Otherwise it is stacked with the same amenities including TV, microwave, air con, toilet and shower etc. There is a flip-up extension for the kitchen bench in both this and smaller RV that is very handy for when prepping meals and tucks away nicely when not needed.
 I like it.

-There is also a motorised retractable awning for outside.
+There is also a motorised retractable awning for outside on some models but is not fitted as standard.
 As with the 20' model, it can seatbelt 6 but is best to sleep 5 (4 adults and 1 child)

 23-26' RV – 6 berth

 As with the previous models, the '6 berth' moniker is really just a guide as technically the earlier RV models could seat and sleep 6, however, this is probably the first one you really want to rent for six just due to living, sleeping and storage space.